-The life saving must be initiated under the sole direction of a patroller using OEC/CPR skills- not a patroller and a medical person.
+The lifesaving must be initiated under the sole direction of a patroller using OEC/CPR skillsnot a patroller and a medical person.

 Currently, if you say in your write-up that a patroller is in any way an active member of any lifesaving profession such as a physician, dentist, nurse, EMT, policeman, or fireman, this does not qualify at this time according to Section 12.5.4.2.
-The National Policies and Procedures currently considers that those individuals who perform life saving while on duty in the course of their normal occupations do not qualify- those occupations mentioned above are a member of their profession 24 hours a day.
-I am pushing to have this verbiage changed in the 2014-2015 Policies and Procedures to allow advanced medical people merit stars as long as the life saving techniques does not go beyond the use of OEC skills but at this time NO MEDICAL PROFESSIONAL CAN GET A PURPLE MERIT STAR AND IF A MEDICAL PROFESSIONAL IS INVOLVED IN A LIFESAVING SCENARIO, HIS FELLOW PATROLLERS CANNOT RECEIVE A PURPLE MERIT STAR BECAUSE THEY ARE UNDER THE DIRECTION OF A MEDICAL EXPERT.
+The National Policies and Procedures currently considers that those individuals who perform lifesaving while on duty in the course of their normal occupations do not qualify- those occupations mentioned above are a member of their profession 24 hours a day.
+Note: Efforts are underway to have this verbiage changed in the National Policies and Procedures to allow advanced medical people merit stars as long as the life saving techniques does not go beyond the use of OEC skills but at this time NO MEDICAL PROFESSIONAL CAN GET A PURPLE MERIT STAR AND IF A MEDICAL PROFESSIONAL IS INVOLVED IN A LIFESAVING SCENARIO, HIS FELLOW PATROLLERS CANNOT RECEIVE A PURPLE MERIT STAR BECAUSE THEY ARE UNDER THE DIRECTION OF A MEDICAL EXPERT.